precice/dumux-adapter/doc/mkdocs/dumux_precice/docs/dumux_precice_coupling.md

         - Working with dimensions
 - Set up monolithic solver
 - Set up two separate solvers
+- Set up project with preCICE

+**On the way**

+- Implementing an adapter/wrapper

 **Todo**:

-- Set up project with preCICE
 - Write a preCICE-DuMuX-adapter
-- Couple two separate solvers with preCICE
+    - Couple two separate solvers with preCICE **partially**
+    - Read/write temperature and heat flux
 - Check solution of monolithic and partitioned approach

 #### Requirements